-This study also showed that nephrogenesis takes place from the deep to the external cortex (24,25).
+This study also showed that nephrogenesis occurs from the deep to the external cortex (24, 25).
 In the examined period, the pronounced proliferation was limited almost exclusively to the external nephrogenic cortex, the subcapsular belt of tissue which, during nephrogenesis, is where new nephrons are formed under the inductive influence of growing branches of the urethral bud.
-Ki-67 positive cells were present at the tips of the branches of the urethral buds (reflecting the elongation and branching of the collecting duct system), in the condensed mesenchyme of this zone, as well as the developmental forms of the renal corpuscles (vesicles, S-forms) which all together reflect the activity of the formation of new nephrons.
+Ki-67 positive cells were observed at the tips of the branches of the urethral buds indicating the elongation and branching of the collecting duct system.
+These cells were also present in the condensed mesenchyme of this zone, along with the developmental forms of the renal corpuscles such as vesicles and S-forms.
+All together, these observations reflect the activity of the formation of new nephrons.
 Over time, the expression of Ki-67 decreased rapidly as the nephrons matured.
 This pattern of expression correlates with those of previous studies (25) of human fetal kidneys, which described that in later stages of renal development, decreased Ki-67 expression occurs with progressive glomerular maturation, while in terminal differentiated glomeruli Ki-67 expression is absent (26).

-The phenomena described in this study occur in individual cells, but are a necessary part of morphogenesis, a developmental process by which groups of cells acquire complex threedimensional forms, which could be tracked by analyzing the results of this study.
-Examples include serial dividing of ureteral bud branches, formation of glomeruli and winding nephron tubules from blastemic mesenchymal cells, capillary formation by angiogenesis and vasculogenesis, and the relationship between the cortical and medullary zones.
-It was noticed that in the earlier stages of development, the defined cortical zone is very narrow with a wide nephrogenic zone, while the medulla is wide and the corticocomedular border is unclear.
+The phenomena described in this study occur in individual cells but are a necessary part of morphogenesis, a developmental process by which groups of cells acquire complex three-dimensional forms, which could be tracked by analyzing the results of this study.
+Examples include the serial dividing of ureteral bud branches, the formation of glomeruli and winding nephron tubules from blastemic mesenchymal cells, capillary formation by angiogenesis and vasculogenesis, and the relationship between the cortical and medullary zones.
+It was noticed that in the earlier stages of development, the defined cortical zone is very narrow with a wide nephrogenic zone, while the medulla is wide and the corticomedullary border is unclear.
 The proliferative activity in the renal medulla was visible only as the presence of individual Ki-67 positive cells in the epithelium of the collecting ducts, Henle's loops, and the interstitium.
-Unlike the parenchyma of the cortex, which is constantly building and expanding as a result of the formation of a generation of corpuscles arranged in pillars around the Ferrain pyramids, the medulla is relatively narrowed and necessarily and constantly remodeled so that the rapidly growing number of nephrons can drain when they become functional.
-This interpretation is consistent with the morphometric study (16,27) which showed that while the number of glomeruli increased 50-fold from 15 to 40 weeks, the average volume of the cortical segment of the nephron (tubuli contorti) decreased and then increased simultaneously with a constant increase in the average volume of the medullary segment of the nephron (Henle's loop) so that the fractional volume of the renal cortex decreased overall.
+Unlike the parenchyma of the cortex, which is constantly building and expanding as a result of the formation of a generation of corpuscles arranged in pillars around Ferrein's pyramids, the medulla is relatively narrowed and necessarily and constantly remodeled so that the rapidly growing number of nephrons can drain when they become functional.
+This interpretation is consistent with the morphometric study (16, 27) which showed that while the number of glomeruli increased 50-fold from 15 to 40 weeks, the average volume of the cortical segment of the nephron (tubuli contorti) initially decreased and then increased.
+Simultaneously, there was a constant increase in the average volume of the medullary segment of the nephron (Henle's loop) so that the overall fractional volume of the renal cortex decreased.